Search

 Demographics

 On this Dashboard, values for the EHE indicators are stratified.
-At the national level, users can stratify by the following demographic characteristics: age, race/ethnicity, assigned sex at birth and transmission category (for incidence, knowledge of status, diagnoses, linkage to care, and HIV viral suppression).
-For gender, national data can be stratified for diagnoses, linkage to care, and HIV viral suppression.
-Users can also stratify by state/territory and counties for the following demographic characteristics: age, race/ethnicity, assigned sex at birth (for diagnoses, linkage to care, HIV viral suppression, and PrEP coverage).
+At the national level, users can stratify by the following demographic characteristics: age, race/ethnicity, sex and transmission category (for incidence, knowledge of status, diagnoses, linkage to care, and HIV viral suppression).
+Users can also stratify by state/territory and counties for the following demographic characteristics: age, race/ethnicity, sex (for diagnoses, linkage to care, HIV viral suppression, and PrEP coverage).
 Overall total values (unstratified) are presented at the national, state/territory, and county levels for all indicators.

 Age Groups